dotnet/docs-maui/docs/user-interface/theming.md

 </ResourceDictionary>
 ```

-Each <xref:Microsoft.Maui.Controls.ResourceDictionary> contains `Color` resources that define their respective themes, with each <xref:Microsoft.Maui.Controls.ResourceDictionary> using identical key values.
+Each <xref:Microsoft.Maui.Controls.ResourceDictionary> contains <xref:Microsoft.Maui.Graphics.Color> resources that define their respective themes, with each <xref:Microsoft.Maui.Controls.ResourceDictionary> using identical key values.
 For more information about resource dictionaries, see [Resource Dictionaries](~/fundamentals/resource-dictionaries.md).

 > [!IMPORTANT]
 > A code behind file is required for each <xref:Microsoft.Maui.Controls.ResourceDictionary>, which calls the `InitializeComponent` method.
 This is necessary so that a CLR object representing the chosen theme can be created at runtime.